RKrueger8586/rkrueger8586.github.com/_posts/professional-projects/2014-01-01-next-generation-internal-prototype.markdown

   caption: "An example of directed research and experimentation."
 ---

+## Studio
+- Army Game Studio

 ## Game Engine
 - Unreal 4

 ## Description
-Over the past year, I have been spearheading an effort to assess and develop new capabilites in a next generation engine.
+In 2014, I  spearheaded an effort to assess and develop new capabilites in a next generation engine.
 I was responsible for the creation of a protoype that was intended to prove out several critial features and capabilities that would be required for future development.
 I created tasking and  helped ensure that the project reached completion within the allotted time and budget.
 Additionally, I was responsible for gathering information from various other disciplines and formulating a plan and schedule around their input.
 Ultimately, the project had several general goals:

 - Create a pipeline that can be used to bring content from Unreal 3 to Unreal 4.
 - Determine how much labor it would take to update a level from the previous engine